pika/pika/README.rst

 Pika provides the following adapters
 ------------------------------------

-- :py:class:`AsyncioConnection` - adapter for the Python3 AsyncIO I/O loop.
+- ``AsyncioConnection`` - adapter for the Python3 AsyncIO I/O loop.
-- :py:class:`BlockingConnection` - synchronous adapter on top of library for simple usage.
+- ``BlockingConnection`` - synchronous adapter on top of library for simple usage.
-- :py:class:`SelectConnection` - fast asynchronous adapter without third-party dependencies.
+- ``SelectConnection`` - fast asynchronous adapter without third-party dependencies.
-- :py:class:`TornadoConnection` - adapter for use with the Tornado I/O loop http://tornadoweb.org.
+- ``TornadoConnection`` - adapter for use with the Tornado I/O loop http://tornadoweb.org.
-- :py:class:`TwistedProtocolConnection` - adapter for use with the Twisted asynchronous package http://twistedmatrix.com.
+- ``TwistedProtocolConnection`` - adapter for use with the Twisted asynchronous package http://twistedmatrix.com.

 Multiple connection parameters
 ------------------------------
-You can also pass multiple :py:class:`pika.ConnectionParameters` instances for fault-tolerance as in the code snippet below (host names are just examples, of course).
-To enable retries, set `connection_attempts` and `retry_delay` as needed in the last :py:class:`pika.ConnectionParameters` element of the sequence.
+You can also pass multiple ``pika.ConnectionParameters`` instances for fault-tolerance as in the code snippet below (host names are just examples, of course).
+To enable retries, set `connection_attempts` and `retry_delay` as needed in the last ``pika.ConnectionParameters`` element of the sequence.
 Retries occur after connection attempts using all of the given connection parameters fail.